Voter-Science/TrcPluginTemplate/README.md

 2. Provides TypeScript compilation
 3. Wires up Browserify so that you can write your plugin as a CommonJs module.
 4. Includes a pattern for testing the plugin using Mocha and Chai
-5. Provides a local debugging experience via Express.
+5. Provides a local debugging experience via Express and https://github.com/Voter-Science/trc.runplugin.